 Chemotherapy commenced in February 2011.
 When Vickie arrived for her first infusion of chemotherapy, Kristina delivered it.
 “After that first treatment, I requested Kristina because I wanted to get to know her and wanted her to know me,” said Vickie.
 “Everything she did for me and for others was done with professionalism and love.”
 NGOC honored her request and Kristina was at Vickie’s side for every treatment except one.
 “I had to let her go on vacation,” quipped Vickie.

 Every three weeks Vickie got “big treatments,” as she dubbed them.
-Being slowly infused with a triple combination of chemo drugs followed two weekly doses of Herceptin took its toll.
+Being slowly infused with a triple combination of chemo drugs followed by two weekly doses of Herceptin took its toll.

 “As good as the drugs are to combat cancer; they are hard on your body.
 The NGOC team did a great job at letting me know what to expect and helping me fight through it,” said Vickie.
 After 18 “big treatments,” Vickie’s infusions tapered down to every three weeks from July 2011 to February 2012 – a welcome reprieve and a sign of her body’s positive response to treatment.